BabylonJS/JsRuntimeHost/README.md

 git clone --recursive https://github.com/BabylonJS/JsRuntimeHost.git
 ```

-Babylon Native requires Babylon.js.
-You will need to install NPM packages to resolve these dependencies.
-From the root of the `JsRuntimeHost`
-repository on the command line, run the following commands:
+The unit tests require some NPM packages.
+From the root of the repository on the command line, run the following commands:

 ```
 cd Tests